Skip to content

 Answer: South Dakota.

-Why it works in the car: Pair it with Wall Drug and Badlands talk.
-One state suddenly becomes a full itinerary.
+Pair it up: Stack it with Wall Drug and Badlands talk.
+One state turns into a full itinerary fast.

 40. The Gateway Arch stands in which city?
 (Medium)